Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study

 \section{Introduction}

-In recent years, a significant number of deep learning models have been introduced for time series forecasting \citep{zhou2021informer,wu2021autoformer,wang2024deep}, which are equipped with elaborative architectures and meticulously crafted designs, demonstrating notable performance across diverse real-world forecasting scenarios, including finance \citep{gao2023stockformer, wang2024news}, transportation \citep{yu2017spatio, guo2019attention}, and meteorology \citep{wu2023interpretable,wang2024timemixer}.
-Despite these advancements, we notice that the latest proposed models have shown minor improvements on existing widely used benchmarks.
-As presented in Figure \ref{fig:model_performance}, the improvement in the performance of deep time series models on four standard benchmarks has slowed significantly over the past three years.
-For instance, on the ETT benchmark \citep{zhou2021informer}, the relative forecasting performance improvements exhibited a continuous downward trend from 2022 to 2025, with values of 14.98\%, 7.77\%, 3.93\%, and 3.51\% respectively.
+In recent years, a significant number of deep learning models have been introduced for time series forecasting \cite{zhou2021informer,wu2021autoformer,wang2024deep}, which are equipped with elaborative architectures and meticulously crafted designs, demonstrating notable performance across diverse real-world forecasting scenarios, including finance \cite{gao2023stockformer, wang2024news}, transportation \cite{yu2017spatio, guo2019attention}, and meteorology \cite{wu2023interpretable}.
+Despite these advancements, we notice that performance improvements on widely used benchmarks have become increasingly marginal.
+As presented in Figure \ref{fig:model_performance}, the performance gains achieved by newly proposed deep forecasting models on four standard benchmarks have slowed significantly over the past three years.
+For instance, on the ETT benchmark \cite{zhou2021informer}, the relative forecasting performance improvements exhibited a downward trend from 2022 to 2025, with values of 14.98\%, 7.77\%, 3.93\%, and 3.51\%, respectively.
 This stagnation has left the community increasingly confused about the research direction they are pursuing, as well as questioning the value of continuing to strive for minor improvements on these benchmarks.